Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Methodologies

 \subsubsection{Mesh generation}

 We follow similar mesh generation strategies discussed in a series of the authors' previous studies on single and twin rectangular jet simulations\cite{jeun2020a,jeun2020b,wu2021}.
-To account for oblique shocks formed downstream of the nozzle throats and upstream-propagating waves, the mesh is carefully refined along the nozzle walls and near the nozzle exits.
+To account for oblique shocks formed downstream of the nozzle throats and upstream-propagating waves, the mesh is carefully refined along the nozzle walls and near the nozzle.
 The regions along the jet shear layers and in the potential cores also require high resolution grids to resolve the shock-cell systems in the jet plumes and instability waves along the jet boundaries.
-In addition, the experiments~\citet{karnam2020} showed that the twin-jet coupling started around $x/D_e$ = 5 in the streamwise direction.
+In addition, the experiments~\cite{karnam2020} showed that the two jets started merging around $x/h$ = 6 in the streamwise direction.
 The grids between the twin jets are therefore accordingly refined downstream of this location.
-Compared to the other two test cases, the stronger over-expanded condition with an NPR of 2.5 formed Mach disks inside the jet potential core that might induce further velocity drops.
+Compared to the other two test cases, the stronger over-expanded condition with NPR = 2.5 formed Mach stems inside the jet potential core that might induce further velocity drops.
 Hence, the final mesh for this operating condition has higher grid resolutions in the initial potential core regions than those in the other cases, yielding the largest mesh size among the three conditions simulated in this paper.
-However, note that the additional refinement windows extend to only a few equivalent diameters from the nozzle exits.
+However, note that the additional refinement windows extend to only a short distance from the nozzle exits.
 Moreover, preliminary LES data revealed that the cases with higher NPRs registered longer potential cores and wider shear layers, requiring larger refined zones to resolve them.
-All in all, each test case has a similar size of meshes.
+Despite such refinements, the mesh size changes by approximately 10\% only across all three test cases.
 In addition, the authors' previous studies~\cite{jeun2020b,wu2021} indicated that frequent mesh transitions led to inaccurate prediction of the far-field sound with missing screech tones especially at downstream radiation angles by progressively coarsening the grid resolutions of FW-H surfaces in the downstream.
-While the cases of NPR = 3 and 3.67 still use meshes generated by the old mesh generation strategies resulting in slightly more number of mesh transitions, the 210M mesh for an NPR of 2.5 undergoes less transitions for better noise predictions.
-New simulations of other two cases using improved meshes are warranted for future publications as we plan to conduct simulations with inflow turbulence forcing.
+The cases of NPR = 3 and 3.67 still use meshes generated by the old mesh generation strategies resulting in slightly more number of mesh transitions, the 210M mesh for NPR = 2.5 undergoes less frequent transitions for better noise predictions.